Dingding-Hu/BPLR-package/README.md

 # R package BPLR
-This package is developed for the proposed method in Hu et al.(2022+) to estimate the ROC curve and its summary statistics including AUC, Youden index and cutoff point based on a single biomarker.
-The default Bernstein polynomial approach deals with the case that the density ratio of two groups of biomarkers is monotone (diseased/non-diseased).
-The codes for other approaches in the simulation of Hu et al.(2022+) are also provided.
+This package is developed for the proposed Bernstein polynomial (BP) method in Hu et al. (2022) to estimate the ROC curve and its summary statistics including the AUC, Youden index, and optimal cutoff point based on a single biomarker under likelihood ratio ordering.
+The default BP approach deals with the case that the density ratio of two groups (diseased/non-diseased) of biomarkers is monotonically increasing.
+The code for other competitive method in  Hu et al. (2022) are also included.
 Details are provided below.

 # Table of Contents
 [Installation]